 Statement of problem as understood

-There is a difference between observable entities, observation results, observation procedures, and the properties or qualities that are observed.
+There is a difference between observable entities, observation results, observation procedures, and the features of reality that are observed.
 The observable entity hierarchy in SNOMED CT requires revision because it lacks object properties that define the meaning of observables, and because the hierarchy currently contains sub-hierarchies that represent functions, activities, or other entities that are not (what is meant by) observable entities but instead are things that can be observed by observation procedures.
 The term “observable entity” suggests, incorrectly and unfortunately, that this category includes things that can be observed, rather than a category of information entity which is about those observed things, and is specified by acts of observation.
 See the diagram in 3.4.1 for a summary.
 See documentation associated with the observables project for more complete description of the background and proposed solution details.

 Detailed analysis of reported problem

+In the text, when referring to the Observables Style Guide, this refers to the document “SNOMED CT ® Style Guide: Observable Entities and Evaluation Procedures (Laboratory)” from 2010-06-30.

+Kinds of Observable entity

+For the purpose of representing Observable entity in the domain of health care four different general kinds of Observable have been identified.
+It is assumed that these four kinds of Observable will have slightly different representation requirements.
+The four identified kinds are:

+Quality observables – an observable about a characteristic or feature, a quality, that is inherent in a person or a thing, for example the mass of a human being, the temperature of the internal organs, the concentration of sodium in plasma, the angle of a joint, etc.

+Disposition observables – an observable about a characteristic or feature that is not always realized in full, for example the susceptibility towards antibiotics of bacteria of a certain population, etc.

+Function observables – an observable about the ability of a person, some part of a human, or a thing to perform activities or realize processes, for example the ability to walk,

+Process observables – an observable about a process or the outcome of a process, e.g. secretion rate, heart- or respiration rates, etc.

+Future versions of the Observables model might include more kinds of observable or might collapse these into fewer categories due to new design decisions.

 Representing observation results

 The following diagram shows how observables, observation results, and observation procedures relate to each other: